 A ceremony is defined as a simple or more elaborate formal activity that observes or celebrates something of value.
 For First Nations people, ceremonies typically are performed to offer gratitude for those in their community and the roles each person plays.

 Most cultures have some sort of spiritual practice that they hold sacred.
-For First Nations people, ceremony and ceremonial gatherings continue to be their primary way of practising spirituality and community.
+For First Nations people, ceremonies and ceremonial gatherings continue to be their primary way of practising spirituality and community.

 The First Nations community believes that their greatest teachers are animals and nature.
 Whereas other communities may first head to the clinic for healing things like illness, past trauma, substance use, etc., many among indigenous cultures will look toward nature or the community Shaman for healing.